Ikram-Maulana/Ikram-Maulana/README.md

 ## Hello, I'm Ikram Maulana 👋

-An undergraduate student who is passionate about Full Stack Web Development and UI Design.
+A passionate Full Stack Web Development and UI Design.
 I am someone who is very interested and enjoys exploring the world of web programming and UI designing, where besides I can create UI visualizations, I can implement UI into lines of code along with backend functions into a website.

 ```console
 ikram-maulana@github:~$ neofetch